 Explore the Brittany coast path

-Walking holidays for singles, couples and groups of three.
-More under canvas.
+Walking holidays for singles, couples or 2 friends

-We can accommodate up to 3 people in our caravan, but the Brittany coast path is a safe, tranquil place to walk alone as a single and a calm, quiet place to relax as a couple.
-All are welcome and we'll be in the background to help.
+We can accommodate up to 2 people in our caravan, but the Brittany coast path is a safe, tranquil place to walk alone.
+Sometimes this is the best way to experience a landscape.
+But come with a friend, walk as a couple; all are welcome and we'll be in the background to help.